progval/Supybot-plugins/Apt/README.md

    or you're running your bot on a Raspberry Pi and the distribution doesn't support ARM).
-2. You want to see specific information about packages on foreign architectures, using the `--arch` option.
+2. You want to see specific information about packages on foreign architectures, using the `--archs` option.

 There are [many ways to enable foreign architecture](https://wiki.debian.org/Multiarch/HOWTO), but the easiest for you is probably just to add them to `sources.list`.